Of the various qualities attributed to Empedocles, humility was not one of them. He is quoted as saying:

 All of the other Ionian philosophers had failed to do this.
 For example, Anaximenes, who posited air as the originating substance, simply said that air transformed itself by its own inherent power into all of the objects we are familiar with through our sense experiences.25 Empedocles believed instead that active forces were necessary in order to accomplish this.

-Empedocles proposed the two forces of Love and Strife, or Harmony and Discord.
-We should not let the names mislead us for he believed that these were real physical and material forces.
-Empedocles posited that Love brought the particles of the four elements together to build them up, and Strife separated the particles, causing an end to the being of objects that were comprised of the four elements.
+Empedocles proposed the two forces of Love and Strife, or Harmony and Discord.we should not let the names mislead us for he believed that these were real physical and material forces.
+Furthermore, Empedocles proposed that Love united the particles of the four elements to construct them, while Strife separated the particles, resulting in the cessation of existence for objects composed of the four elements.

 Therein lies his solution to Parmenides’ problem.
 The particles that comprised the four elements were eternal and indestructible, thus preserving Parmenides’ idea that Being cannot come into or go out of existence.
 On the other hand, change is possible because as these four elements come together and “mingle” in various ways, they form the various objects that we experience with our senses.
 When the particles are separated, the objects, not the elemental particles, pass out of existence.
 The concept of Love and Strife was Empedocles’ way of having his cake and eating it, too.